codingteam/horta-hell/README.md

 * `$version` tells the code version (unfortunately, this won't work in `sbt run` mode - only when run from jar).

 * `$bash` shows a random quote from http://bash.im

+## Contributing

+horta development is open process and we're glad to accept any suggestions and pull requests.
+When contributing please keep in mind our branching model.
+We're trying to follow the `git-flow` one.
+E.g. we have two main branches: `master` and `develop`.

+Code in the `master` branch should be as stable as possible.
+It is constantly deployed on our server and mostly tested.

+Code in the `develop` branch is our "trunk" - new features should be merged here and tested by the developers (and by the CI system if present).

+When forking, please create new branches from the `develop` branch.

+Report any bugs to [the issues list](https://github.com/codingteam/horta-hell/issues).
+You may ask for support in our XMPP conference: `codingteam@conference.jabber.ru`.